qcc-cs/qcc-cs.github.io/lectures/lec1.md

 using namespace std;
 int main() {
 int i,n;
-cout ≪”Type an ending number which is greater than 1:”;
+cout ≪"Type an ending number which is greater than 1:";
 cin ≫n;
 //
 //  Complete.